-Emergency operation is automatically activated at 120 $^{\circ}\mathrm{C}$ coolant temperature.
+Emergency mode operation is automatically activated at a coolant temperature of 120 $^{\circ}\mathrm{C}.$

-When all the bars light up, the warning ENGINE TEMP HIGH also appears.
+When all the bars light up, the ENGINE TEMP HIGH warning also appears.

 - The engine is cold Up to three bars light up. - Engine warm Four to five bars light up. - Engine hot Six to eight bars light up. - Engine very hot All eight bars flash orange.